What Is A Landing Page?

 Great Landing Page Examples

 The following are examples of why creating the best landing page design works.
+You might want to use these tips when wanting to design a shopify store as the landing page is what will lure your customers into your brand.
 These are billion and million dollar companies that have tested every last piece of their design with several iterations to see what works best.

 Testing variations of a page simultaneously to see which one converts better is know as split testing or A/B testing.
 The immense data these companies have gathered over the years has created their current landing page design.
 These are some of the best landing pages I’ve seen and we’ll use them to dissect landing page best practices.